MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 In the table:
  * Double-click the new column name to edit.
- * Select new column headers and do any of the following actions:
+ * Select new column headers and do any of the following actions.

     [!INCLUDE [data-explorer-one-click-column-table](includes/data-explorer-one-click-column-table.md)]